astro313/RXJ1131/WRITEUP/response.md

 Flat spectrum of foreground galaxy:
-We have also added a statement in the paper stating that if the background source has a contribution in the point-source model assumed in our deblending procedure, such that its flux density would be higher than derived here (0.39 +/- 0.12 mJy), then the derived spectral index (-0.35) would be even shallower.
+We have also added in the paper that if the background source has a contribution in the point-source model assumed in our deblending procedure, such that its flux density would be higher than derived here (0.39 +/- 0.12 mJy), then the derived spectral index (-0.35) would be even shallower.
 In this case, the 2mm flux inferred for the foreground galaxy would lower, and thus steepening its spectral slope.
 Hence, a contribution from the background source to the point-source model 2mm flux may explain the atypical flat spectrum found for the foreground galaxy.
 Alternatively, the foreground galaxy could be a core-dominated radio objects, and thus displays a flat spectrum.